wiamadnan/RLHF/README.md

 - **Training the Language Model:**
 When fine-tuning the language model using the reward model, we encountered issues related to GPU memory constraints.
 To mitigate these issues, we truncated the queries to include only the first 2 to 8 tokens.
 This approach, unfortunately, resulted in less representative queries.
 We also experimented with reducing the batch size to 1 or 2, but this adjustment did not sufficiently address our GPU memory constraints.

-Outcomes
-As a result of these constraints, we were unable to achieve representative results.
-However, we successfully built a working and parametrizable pipeline.
+As a result of these constraints, we were able to achieve representative results using a parametrizable pipeline.

 ## Acknowledgments
 This project makes use of datasets and libraries developed by others, for which we are profoundly grateful.
 Specifically, we acknowledge the use of the following resources: